The road to recovery can be challenging, but these four key steps will help when recovering from an accident.

 First on your list of things to do after an accident is to seek a medical opinion concerning the extent of your injuries.

-You might think that you feel fine, and there might not be any physical evidence that you have been involved in a collision, but you don’t actually know what is going on inside your body.
+You might think that you feel fine, and there might not be any physical evidence that you have been involved in a collision, but you don’t know what is happening inside your body.

 A very common injury to receive is a concussion, and even a minor blow to your head could lead to head and brain injuries if a reaction inside your brain goes unchecked.

-Don’t make any assumptions when it comes to head injuries; get a medical opinion to confirm that you are ok.
+Don’t make any assumptions about head injuries; get a medical opinion to confirm that you are ok.

 Neck injuries can last a while

-When you come to a sudden halt in your car, the seatbelt will do its job and hold you in place and stop you from flying forward and through the front of the vehicle.
+When you come to a sudden halt in your car, the seatbelt will do its job, hold you in place, and stop you from flying forward and through the front of the vehicle.

-However, that sudden impact and the fact that your body wants to move forward but is prevented from doing so, often mean that you could suffer from a whiplash injury.
+However, that sudden impact and the fact that your body wants to move forward but is prevented from doing so often mean you could suffer a whiplash injury (NHS).

 This can take several weeks, and you should seek medical assistance to check whether you have sustained something more serious such as dislocating your vertebrae, which may require surgery.